Emerging Business Models In InsurTech

 Lemonade | 2015 | US | $149.2 Million |

-The collaborative business model refers to partnering with other businesses or employing the expertise jointly.
-For example, a traditional insurance company that enjoys a vast market presence collaborating with an InsurTech startup can become a great combination of traditional strength blending with digital enablers to adopt digital innovations.
-Such a collaborative model can bring good strength to the insurance industry.
+The collaborative business model involves partnering with other businesses or sharing expertise.
+For instance, a well-established insurance company working with an InsurTech startup combines traditional strengths with digital innovations.
+This collaboration can greatly enhance the insurance industry.

 Digital innovations have allowed the insurance industry to redefine its way of business.
 New fintech insurance solutions with innovative business models and customer-centric approaches are crucial in reshaping the industry.